 Remove precancerous growths

-Is not recommended for darker-skinned individuals.
+Is not recommended for people with darker skin

-May permanently remove facial freckles.
+May permanently remove facial freckles

-May cause permanent skin lightening.
+May cause permanent skin lightening

-May leave lines.
+May leave lines

 Recovery may be slow and complete healing may take several months.

 After a phenol peel, new skin may lose its ability to produce pigment.
 The skin will